No items found.

 Consider, even, whether mutual qualities exist.
 For example, Voldemort and Harry Potter are famously connected, and have a lot in common: troubled upbringings, a lack of parental support, obstinacy, self-righteousness, daring, cunning, determination...

-Often, at the beginning of a novel the villain is more powerful than the hero.
-Thus, the hero is forced into action and growth – and character development ensues!
+At the beginning of a novel, the villain is often more powerful than the hero.
+Thus, the hero is forced into action and growth: character development ensues!

 For more about the complexities of evil and how it can serve your plot, read our blog post on the conflict between good and evil.